-The first step is to visit us at Hearing Group and have your hearing tested.
+The first step is to visit us at Hearing Group for a hearing test.
 The sound advice of a professional will help you develop a plan for better hearing health, which might include acquiring hearing assistance devices.

 The second step is to be clear and direct about your communication needs at your workplace.
 It might be useful to simply disclose to your employers and colleagues that you are experiencing hearing loss, as they may not know that you have a hearing issue.
 The more you communicate about your hearing needs, the better you will be at completing your work tasks.
 You may choose to simply explain that you hear out of one ear better than the other without going into details.
 You may also choose to explain that you have hearing loss and let people know your preferred communication methods.
 For example, you may request that people contact you via text message, instant message, or email rather than calling you on the phone.